abbas-taher/decision-tree-algorithm-example/README.md

       >>> print (entropy_all)
       1.5566567074628228

-If we drop the last two *maybe* labels and their corresponding records from the dataset we get:
+If we drop the last two records and their corresponding *maybe* labels then Entropy decreases because the sample data has lost some variety and thus became less random.

-      #
+      #  labels = [yes,yes,no,no,no]
       >>> entropy_some = calculateEntropy(dataset[:-2])
       >>> print (entropy_some)
       0.9709505944546686

 If we compute Entropy for a any single record (drop all other 6 records) we get zero Entropy value:

+      # labels = [yes]
       >>> entropy_some = calculateEntropy(dataset[:-6])
       >>> print (entropy_some)
       0.0